rutgers-oarc/fpga/README.md

 - Nov xx, 2018 - AI on PC workshop (for engineering undergraduate students)
 - Oct 8, 2018 - FPGA Workshop by Bill Jenkins

+## Directory organization

+The software is in `/scratch/inteldevstack`  directory:

+- `intelFPGA_pro`  - this is where you will find HLS and Quartus
+- `a10_gx_pac_ias_1_1_pv` - this is where you will find OpenCL tools.

+### Instructions to run helloworld in OpenCL

+## Sharing model - TO BE IMPLEMENTED

+ERN federation runs a scheduler called Slurm.
+Slurm basically uses cgroups to limit users' resources on a shared machine.
+What we have in mind is the following setup:
+- `-p fpga` is a slurm partition on ERN that contains the fpga1 machine
+- `--gres=fpga:1` is to specify how many boards you want to use at a time (here, 1)